Writing Well, Thinking Well

 1. (Drum roll, please) Seek feedback!
 Seek someone who can help you brainstorm and develop outlines.
 The Writing Center will never tire of helping your student!

-This entry was posted by Julie Moore, Associate Professor of English and Director of the Cedarville University Writing Center.
-Julie's new book of poetry, Particular Scandals, is forthcoming from Cascade books.
-Her first book, Slipping Out of Bloom, may be ordered through Amazon or other retailers.
+This entry was posted by Julie Moore, Associate Professor of Literature and Director of the Cedarville University Writing Center.
+Julie is the author of two books of poetry, Particular Scandals and Slipping Out of Bloom, which may be ordered through Amazon or other retailers.